-30 Jun.
+30 Sept.
 2023 31 Dec.
 2022

-₩'000 ₩'000
+No '000 No '000

-Amount set aside for liabilities owed to government agencies - -
+- -

-Amount set aside for liabilities owed to financial institutions 1,600,000 1,600,000
+1,600,000 1,600,000

 1,600,000 1,600,000

 In the 2018 financial year, prior to the settlement of outstanding PSF receivables to the company, the Debt Management Office (DMO), held back the amounts owed to financial institutions by the Company for direct settlement of those liabilities.
 The amount held back in respect of financial institutions was based on court orders issued by the Federal High Court in Abuja requiring that the amount be withheld by the DMO for direct settlement to the affected financial institutions and agencies.
 These liabilities relate to financing provided by those financial institutions to the Company for product importation in previous years.
-This amount is receivable in 2023 consequent upon finalization and setllement of liability.
+This amount is receivable in 2023 consequent upon finalization and settlement of liability.
 The relevant liabilities in respect of government agencies and financial institutions are included in short term borrowings (See Note 27).
 The DMO holdback is reduced by actual settlements by the DMO to the respective institutions.